The Co-founder Who Cost Me My Sanity, Startup, and Success

 I was able to show that I had:

-• A strong prototypestudiobookers prototype
+• A strong prototype

 • Some basic online assets (Twitter and Facebook handles with decent followings, etc.)